 Yufuin – 由布院/湯布院

-Although Yufuin is located not far from Beppu, they couldn’t be any more different.
+Although Yufuin is located not far from Beppu, it couldn’t be any more different.
 While Beppu is a large hot spring destination resort city, Yufuin is a small town with boutique art museums, galleries, and smaller restaurants and shops.
 It is best known for Kinrin Lake and of course hot springs!

 There aren’t that many “tourist” activities to do in Yufuin so for our family, we selected something we’ve never done together before.
 Read on for more details!